 Patriot really needs no introduction.
 The Aussie-built trailers have been on the scene for ages and largely set the benchmark for what a camper is capable of and how to stuff 10lb of inclusions into a 5lb package.
 If you want to make your Insta-followers jelly or just really enjoy Australian ingenuity, then look no further, Captain.

 Tipping the scales at under 1.2T and being a fair chunk under 4M in length, X1 camper trailers can be towed easily and almost without notice by most mid-sized dual-cabs and SUVs, yet still expand out to facilitate a large family and their gear.
-There’s 2050L of storage for starters, then you have the key-fob-operated electric roof, the airbag suspension, 33-in tyres, and the top-shelf components that are used throughout.

 The X1 is more capable than your tow rig, as versatile as a turbo-diesel-powered Leatherman, and is pretty much a physical manifestation of the spirit of adventure.
 If your hair is blown back by that, give the button below a click and fill your boots my friend.